ActsAsParanoid/acts_as_paranoid/README.markdown

 ### Filtering

 If a record is deleted by ActsAsParanoid, it won't be retrieved when accessing the database.
 So, `Paranoiac.all` will **not** include the deleted_records. if you want to access them, you have 2 choices:

     Paranoiac.only_deleted # retrieves the deleted records
     Paranoiac.with_deleted # retrieves all records, deleted or not

 ### Real deletion

 In order to really delete a record, just use:

     paranoiac.destroy!
     Paranoiac.delete_all!(conditions)

 You can also definitively delete a record by calling `destroy` or `delete_all` on it twice.
 If a record was already deleted (hidden by ActsAsParanoid) and you delete it again, it will be removed from the database.
 Take this example:

     Paranoiac.first.destroy # does NOT delete the first record, just hides it Paranoiac.only_deleted.destroy # deletes the first record from the database

 ### Recovery

 Recovery is easy.
 Just invoke `recover` on it, like this:

     Paranoiac.only_deleted.where("name = ?", "not dead yet").first.recover

+All associations marked as `:dependent => :destroy` are also recursively recovered.
+If you would like to disable this behavior, you can call `recover` with the `recursive` option:

+    Paranoiac.only_deleted.where("name = ?", "not dead yet").first.recover(:recursive => false)

+If you would like to change the default behavior for a model, you can use the `recover_dependent_associations` option

+    class Paranoiac < ActiveRecord::Base
+        acts_as_paranoid :recover_dependent_associations => false
+    end

+By default when using timestamp fields to mark deletion, dependent records will be recovered if they were deleted within 5 seconds of the object upon which they depend.
+This restores the objects to the state before the recursive deletion without restoring other objects that were deleted earlier.
+This window can be changed with the `dependent_recovery_window` option

+    class Paranoiac < ActiveRecord::Base
+        acts_as_paranoid
+        has_many :paranoids, :dependent => :destroy
+    end

+    class Paranoid < ActiveRecord::Base
+        belongs_to :paranoic

+        # Paranoid objects will be recovered alongside Paranoic objects
+        # if they were deleted within 1 minute of the Paranoic object
+        acts_as_paranoid :dependent_recovery_window => 1.minute
+    end

+or in the recover statement

+    Paranoiac.only_deleted.where("name = ?", "not dead yet").first.recover(:recovery_window => 30.seconds)

 ## Caveats